pagkly/Zed/Investopedia3/Subordination Agreement Definition and Effect on Mortgages.md

 Individuals and businesses turn to lending institutions when they need to borrow funds.
 The lender is compensated when it receives interest payments on the loaned amount, unless and until the borrower defaults on her payments.
 The lender might require a subordination agreement to protect its interests should the borrower place additional liens against the property, such as if she were to take out a second mortgage.

-The "junior" or second debt is referred to as a [subordinated debt](https://www.investopedia.com/terms/s/subordinateddebt.asp).
+The "junior" or second debt is referred to as a [[subordinated debt]](https://www.investopedia.com/terms/s/subordinateddebt.asp).
 The debt which has a higher claim to the asset is the senior debt.

 Lenders of senior debts have a legal right to be repaid in full before lenders of subordinated debts receive any repayments.
-It often happens that a debtor doesn't have enough funds to pay all debts, or [foreclosure and sale](https://www.investopedia.com/terms/f/foreclosure.asp) doesn't produce enough in the way of liquid proceeds, so lower priority debts might receive little or no repayment at all.
+It often happens that a debtor doesn't have enough funds to pay all debts, or [[foreclosure and sale]](https://www.investopedia.com/terms/f/foreclosure.asp) doesn't produce enough in the way of liquid proceeds, so lower priority debts might receive little or no repayment at all.

 A subordination agreement acknowledges that one party’s claim or interest is superior to that of another party in the event that the borrower's assets must be liquidated.